camunda/camunda-docs/docs/reference/feel/language-guide/feel-unary-tests.md

 The result of the expression must be either `true` or `false`.

-An unary-tests expression is `true` if one of the following conditions is fulfilled:
+A unary-tests expression is `true` if one of the following conditions is fulfilled:
-* the expression evaluates to `true` when the input value is applied to it
+* The expression evaluates to `true` when the input value is applied to it.
-* the expression evaluates to a list and the input value is equal to at least one of the values in that list
+* The expression evaluates to a list and the input value is equal to at least one of the values in that list.
-* the expression evaluates to a value and the input value is equal to that value
+* The expression evaluates to a value and the input value is equal to that value.

 ### Comparison